-Founded in 1991, Teaching Tolerance, a project of the Southern Poverty Law Center, is dedicated to reducing prejudice, improving intergroup relations and supporting equitable school experiences for our nation's children.
+Founded in 1991, Teaching Tolerance, a project of the Southern Poverty Law Center, is dedicated to helping teachers and schools prepare children and youth to be active participants in a diverse democracy.

 The program provides free educational materials including film kits, scripted lessons and a tool that allows educators to build their own learning plans.
 Teaching Tolerance magazine is sent to more than 400,000 educators, reaching nearly every school in the country.
 More than 7,000 schools participate in the annual Mix It Up at Lunch Day program.